pkdone/mongo-agg-graph-descend/README.md

 # mongo-agg-graph-descend

 Provides a JavaScript function to generate a MongoDB Aggregation expression to descend through a document's nested fields collecting each sub-document into a flattened array of array elements in the result.
 It is analogous to MongoDB's _$graphLookup_ aggregation stage, but operates on each self-contained document in isolation rather than linking different documents together.
 You can think of this function as the "flatten document" function.
 Most of the function's parameters match the parameters for _$graphLookup_.
 Currently the function only supports MongoDB version 5+ due to the use of the new _$getField_ operator.
-However, for earlier versions of MongoDB you can replace _$getField_ in this function's code with [@asya999](https://twitter.com/asya999)'s [getField() function](https://github.com/asya999/bits-n-pieces/blob/master/scripts/getField.js) which performs the equivalent in older versions of MonogDB.
+However, for earlier versions of MongoDB you can replace _$getField_ in this function's code with [@asya999](https://twitter.com/asya999)'s [getField() function](https://github.com/asya999/bits-n-pieces/blob/master/scripts/getField.js) which performs the equivalent in older versions of MongoDB.

 For example, imagine there is a MongoDB collection containing documents similar to the following: